Submissions for 2015 will open on Monday, January 5.

 What is the Undergraduate Symposium?

 The UO Undergraduate Symposium celebrates the remarkable contributions our undergraduates make to research and other creative work in a wide range of disciplines.
-The 4th annual Undergraduate Symposium was scheduled for Thursday, May 15th 2014.
+The 5th annual Undergraduate Symposium is scheduled for Thursday, May 14th 2015.

 The Symposium aspires to engage undergraduates in the research mission of the University of Oregon by supporting the creation and dissemination of knowledge, while inspiring younger undergraduates to seek out research opportunities and removing barriers to interdisciplinary education and discourse.